A maximum principle argument for the uniform convergence of graph Laplacian regressors: Literature review and comparison of techniques

 The use of local averages in non-parametric regression goes as far back as the work \cite{tukey1948}, $k$-NN regression being a special case of this general idea.
 The book \cite{BookGyorfi} presents a very complete picture of many non-parametric regression techniques and dedicates a whole chapter (Chapter 6) to $k$-NN regression.
 Asymptotic properties of $k$-NN regressors have been a topic of investigation for several decades see \cite{BookGyorfi} and the paper \cite{DevroyeLugosi} where $L^1$ convergence towards a trend function is proved in a very general setting.
-More recent results like \cite{Kpotufe} prove uniform convergence towards a trend in a quite general setting where in particular the intrinsic dimension of the underlying ground-truth may vary.
+More recent results like \cite{Kpotufe} prove uniform convergence towards a trend in a quite general setting where, in particular, the intrinsic dimension of the underlying ground-truth may vary; as a byproduct $k$-NN regression is shown to adapt to the local geometry of the underlying model.
 The paper \cite{Dasgupta} is closely related to \cite{Kpotufe}, but studies the classification problem instead.

-We now show now that when $F$ is quadratic, the graph Laplacian regressor obtained by solving \eqref{graphPDE} can be interpreted as a local averaging procedure, where now the averaging is done using the heat kernel on the graph; for simplicity we take $F(t):= \frac{1}{2}t^2$.
-Indeed, in this case the solution to the graph PDE \eqref{graphPDE} can be explicitly written as:
+We now show that when $F$ is quadratic, the graph Laplacian regressor obtained by solving \eqref{graphPDE1} can be interpreted as a local averaging procedure, where now the averaging is with respect to the heat kernel on the graph; for simplicity we take $F(t):= \frac{1}{2}t^2$.
+Indeed, in this case the solution to the graph PDE \eqref{graphPDE1} can be explicitly written as:

 The fact that $\Delta_\Gamma$ is self-adjoint and positive semi-definite allows us to use the spectral theorem and write:

 Since $\Delta_\Gamma$ and $I$ commute we get:

 where in the final step we have made a change of variables.
 From this formula we can conclude a couple of things.
 First, we notice that the function $e^{-t \Delta_\Gamma}y $ is simply the solution to the heat equation (on the graph) with initial condition $y$ evaluated at time $t$ and can be written as